HKEOS/Ghostbusters-Testnet/bios-node/bios-instructions.md

 nano 00_CONFIG.conf
 # Enter information
 # Check bios_keys file for bios public and private key
+# Use the same Wireguard IP you used for peering
+# You should set different http and p2p ports for your bios node
+# Seed P2P port is the p2p port for your original node
 ```

 ### Generate bios node config